OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 I don't think this affected the taxonomy, or if it did, it did so no in very minor ways.

-    * This relates to Laura Katz's old request to expose microbial biodiversity (opentree#27), which I think about frequently.
+ * The overhaul relates to Laura Katz's old request to expose microbial biodiversity (opentree#27), which I think about frequently.
-      In the end this overhaul had very little effect, but the SILVA processing code is
-      cleaner now, and more flexible in case we want to start adding some or all of the clusters to the taxonomy.
+   In the end this overhaul had very little effect, but the SILVA processing code is cleaner now, and more flexible in case we want to start adding some or all of the clusters to the taxonomy.
 The basic idea is that there is a choice as to whether to include all SILVA cluster, none, or some, and similarly whether to include all NCBI taxa that include clusters, or just some.
  * As a consequence of revising the SILVA script, the former approach of filtering out multicellular organisms early in SILVA processing led to some problem that I can't remember, so I changed the script so that all of SILVA is included in the taxonomy that ends up in tax/silva/.
 They are then pruned out in taxonomies.py.
 This approach gives us more flexibility, e.g. we might try to make use of those other SILVA taxa somehow.
  * Revised some of the SILVA patches to be more robust in case taxa disappear.
 (There is an annoyance in the "version 2" patch system where you say taxon('x').rename('y') and that gets an exception if there is no taxon 'x'.
 This is one of the things I want to fix in the next version of the patch system - the patch will fail gracefully and you'll just get a warning.)